LysSanzMoreta/Vegvisir_epitopes/README.md

    - args.dataset_name: `viral_dataset15`
    - args.config_dict: `BEST_hyperparameter_dict_blosum_vd15_z16.p` #best HPO configuration for the supervised dataset

-3.If the necessary files are not available in the *vegvisir/src/data* folder, they will be downloaded there.
+3.If the necessary files are not already available in the *vegvisir/src/data* folder, they will be downloaded there.
 If the download fails, these are the links:

    - ancho-info-content: https://drive.google.com/drive/folders/1kZScet33u6nC8eKURAAd1HYLUtbOyEP5?usp=sharing
    - common-files: https://drive.google.com/drive/folders/1kZScet33u6nC8eKURAAd1HYLUtbOyEP5?usp=sharing